bbauska/Coursera-Bootstrap/README.md

 That\'s why I used offset-md-2 here.

-And then inside here it says label class=\"form-check-label\".
+And then inside here it says label class="form-check-label".

 And then it provides input tag here with type checkbox.